 I have always been a very messy person.
 As a child, I was a pack rat, saving every little piece of insignificant paper that I thought might be important when I grew up.
-As a teenager, I filled my pockets with remnants of basketball tickets, hall passes, gum wrappers, and other important articles from my high school education.
+As a teenager, I fill- ed my pockets with remnants of basketball tickets, hall passes, gum wrappers, and other important articles from my high school education.
 As a college student, I became a "boxer"-not a fighter, but someone who cannot throw anything away and therefore it winds up in a box in my closet.
-But my engagement has changed everything.
-I'm really pleased with the new stage of my life, and I owe it all to my fiancé.
+But my engagement has Shift from the topic changed everything.
+I'm really pleased with the new stage of my life, of messiness and I owe it all to my fiancé.
 My overall outlook on life has changed because of his influence on me.
 I'm neater, much more cheerful, and I'm even getting places on time like I never did before.
 It's truly amazing what love can do.